 Walls & Windows: The Intimacy Divide

-Shirley Glass says that the increase in modern affair happens because of the increased opportunities for men and women to mingle.
+Shirley Glass says that the increase in modern affairs happens because of the increased opportunities for men and women to mingle.

-The affair begin when one partner starts spending more and more time with someone who was just a friend.
+The affair begins when one partner starts spending more and more time with someone who was just a friend.

 That’s when the walls and windows change.
 The “friend” is the one with us in the house, and our partner starts moving outside.